BGMD TEAM ONBOARDING • SCREEN FIVE

 How we communicate

-Whether we’re emailing a sponsor or sending a message in Teams, we keep our communication clear, respectful, and aligned with our vision.
+Whether we’re emailing a sponsor, supporting a parent, or sending a message in Microsoft Teams, we keep our communication clear, respectful, documented, and aligned with our vision.

 • Use warm, professional language — we represent BGMD every time we hit “send.”

-• Keep families’ information private and speak about them with respect.
+• Keep girls’ and families’ information private and speak about them with respect.

-• If something feels off or unsafe, speak up to your department lead or Operations.
+• If something feels off, unsafe, unclear, or urgent, speak up to your department lead or Operations.

 Where we’re headed

-Black Girl Magic Day — Vision Our vision is a world where girls of color grow up knowing they belong everywhere — not just where they were born.
+Black Girl Magic Day — Vision Our vision is a world where Black girls and girls of color grow up knowing they belong everywhere — in classrooms, leadership spaces, creative spaces, digital spaces, and every room they dream of entering.
 This is the anchor.
 Everything else we build is in service to this.

 What this actually means

-In practice, this looks like Black girls and girls of color seeing themselves centered in programs, stories, leadership, and opportunities — not as an afterthought or a one-day theme.
+In practice, this looks like Black girls and girls of color seeing themselves centered in programs, stories, leadership, technology, mentorship, and opportunities — not as an afterthought or a one-day theme.

 • Spaces where their ideas, voices, and identities are taken seriously.

-• Programs that build confidence, skills, and networks — not just “activities.”
+• Programs that build confidence, creativity, wellness, skills, and networks.

-• Events and experiences that feel joyful, safe, and deeply affirming.
+• Activity kits and digital experiences that feel joyful, safe, and deeply affirming.

-• Adults who model respect, consistency, and real follow-through.
+• Adults who model respect, consistency, privacy, and real follow-through.

 Belonging Visibility Opportunity Confidence